 Guampas

-Guampas, often used in Paraguay, are made specifically for tereré, a cold version of yerba mate.
-Guampas are traditionally carved from cattle horns, however, you can also find them in stainless steel, glass or wood.
-These gourds are indespensible for tereré lovers and make for a great and memorable gift.
+Guampas, often used in Paraguay, are designed specifically for tereré—the cold version of mate.
+Traditionally made from cattle horns, guampas are also available in materials like stainless steel, glass, or wood.
+These gourds are essential for tereré enthusiasts and make a unique, memorable gift.

 Pros: